lf-lang/reactor-uc/README.md

 ## Getting started

-NB: reactor-uc is still work-in-progress and many (most?) features are not supported yet.
-This only documents how to run a few example programs.
+NB: reactor-uc is still work-in-progress and sevearal reactor features are not supported yet.
+Moreover, the runtime has not been thoroughly tested so if you find any bugs or issues, please report them.

 Setup the environment